 The appearances of Freemasonry in film and television range from the unremarked and irrelevent use of symbols such as the square and compasses on scenery and properties, to the actual enactment of masonic ritual by principal characters.
 The following are awaiting confirmation.

-An undefined masonic reference has been reported but not confirmed. [unconfirmed]
+A non-specific masonic reference has been reported but has not been located. [viewed but not confirmed]

-George Reeve's manager, played by Ben Affleck, is reported seen wearing a Craft lodge ring at 01:01:30.
-[Unconfirmed]
+George Reeve's manager, played by Ben Affleck, is reported seen wearing a Craft lodge ring at 01:01:30. [viewed but not confirmed]

 Midnight in the Garden of Good and Evil (1997)

-The appearance of a square and compasses is reported but details are unavailable.
-Also see entry for John Berendt's novel. [unconfirmed]
+The appearance of a square and compasses is reported but has not been located. [viewed but not confirmed].
+Also see entry for John Berendt's novel.

-Masonic symbols have been reportedly seen on documents handed to Nostradamus. [unconfirmed]
+Masonic symbols have been reported on documents handed to Nostradamus but have not been located. [viewed but not confirmed]

 Directed by Roger Christian, written by Piers Ashworth (story) and Roger Christian.
 Tchéky Karyo, F. Murray Abraham, Rutger Hauer, Amanda Plummer, Julia Ormond, Assumpta Serna, Anthony Higgins, Diana Quick, Michael Gough, Maia Morgenstern, Magdalena Ritter, Bruce Myers, Leon Lissek, Michael Byrne, Stefan Patoli.
 119 min.
 France / UK / Germany / Romania.
 English.
 Colour.